faenrandir/a_careful_examination/documents/questions/questions.md

     > 33 Thus Satan thinketh to overpower your testimony in this generation, that the work may not come forth in this generation.

 [^polygamy_justification]: Verses 7, 18, and 19 of section 132 emphasize the importance of the person holding Priesthood keys for the justification of any covenant.
 Apologists have suggested that these may override the requirements outlined in verse 61.
 However, verses 18 and 19 also emphasize the importance of following the words of the Lord: "if that covenant is not by me or by my word, which is my law" and "if a man marry a wife by my word, which is my law".
-Do verses 7, 18, and 19 override the requirements outlined in verse 61, or do they underscore the importance of verse 61 (i.e., the coventant must be by His word)?
+Do verses 7, 18, and 19 override the requirements outlined in verse 61, or do they underscore the importance of verse 61 (i.e., the covenant must be by His word)?

 [^partition_algorithm]: The algorithm members often use for dealing with difficult problems with history or doctrine is that everything good and wonderful done or said by leaders or members is motivated by God and is evidence of the truthfulness of the LDS Church while everything that falls short of the ideal is considered the failings of man (e.g., "speaking as man" or "the church is perfect but the people aren't").
 It’s an extremely powerful [partitioning algorithm](https://stackoverflow.com/a/4578605/422075).
 The LDS Church comes out looking divine---no matter what difficult history a person may be exposed to---_by algorithmic definition_.